keeltrace/qlcplus-wiki/Interfacing-to-Mixxx-via-MIDI.md

 This tutorial explains how to drive QLC+ via MIDI from Mixxx.
 [Mixxx](http://www.mixxx.org/) is an open source DJ application, running on Windows, Mac OSX and Linux.
 The light effects are geared to a disco setup and we will use the beat detection of Mixxx to drive light effects synchronized with music.

-The instructions were tested on Linux, but Windows or MacOS should be similar.
+The instructions were tested on Linux, but Windows or Mac OSX should be similar.

 ## Prepare and configure Mixxx